CharlesThawnpi/movievirus-docs/master-instruction-source.md

 - use labels such as Linked Accounts, Allowed Accounts, and Device Slots

 Upgrade/downgrade rules:
-- upgrades should apply immediately with fair current-cycle recalculation
+- upgrades should apply immediately with carry-forward recalculation (new_remaining = new_plan_total + old_remaining)
-- downgrades should normally apply on the next renewal cycle
+- downgrade is not an active operation; user purchases a lower plan when current entitlement is exhausted

 Token security rules:
 - never recommend predictable or sequential token formats
 - recommend long random tokens, hashed token storage, masked previews, revoke/reissue, usage logs, verification attempt logs, rate limits, and cooldown/lockout after repeated failures
+- plaintext token must be delivered to user exactly once then discarded from memory

 Linked account logic:
 - if Telegram account is already linked, allow normal validation
 - if not linked and slots remain, auto-link
-- if max linked accounts is reached, deny new linkage unless replacement/reset/admin policy allows it
+- if max linked accounts is reached, auto-replace oldest according to policy
+- per-token replacement cooldown must be enforced (default: 600 seconds)
-- future suggestions may include admin reset, limited self-reset, replace-oldest-account logic, transfer code flow, and lost-device recovery
+- future suggestions may include admin reset, limited self-reset, transfer code flow, and lost-device recovery
+- replaced user should be notified if reachable but notification should not imply immediate reclaim

 Payment guidance:
 - support Telegram Stars and local manual payment